DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Related Works

 Recently, several studies have developed AD algorithms based on GANs \cite{dimattia2019survey}.
 In most GAN-based approaches, the goal is to train the latent representation of the generator network so that it captures the underlying pattern of the normal data.
 These methods assume that the generative network can generate normal instances from the latent space better than anomalies.
 The residual between the generated sample and the input is then used as the anomaly measure.
-Methods such as AnoGAN \cite{anogan}, EGBAD \cite{egbad}, and fast AnoGAN \cite{fanogan} have been developed based on this approach.
-GAN-based methods also suffer from issues such as time inefficiency, failure to converge during training, and mode collapse \cite{mode}.
+Methods such as AnoGAN \cite{anogan}, EGBAD \cite{egbad}, and fast AnoGAN \cite{fanogan} have been developed based on this idea.
+GAN-based methods suffer from issues such as time inefficiency, failure to converge during training, and mode collapse \cite{mode}.

-Both AE-based and GAN-based anomaly detection methods employ reconstruction error as their anomaly measure, and their objective during the training phase has no direct relevance to the anomaly detection task.
-There are very few approaches that, similar to DSVDD discussed before, realize the AD task by directly minimizing an anomaly score, rather than samples reconstruction error, during the training phase.
-Although DSVDD has shown superior performance to other algorithms on several AD tasks, it suffers from the hyper-sphere collapse problem.
-To better understand this issue, let's take a close look at the objective function of DSVDD shown below:
+AE-based and GAN-based anomaly detection techniques use reconstruction error to measure anomalies.
+However, their training objective does not directly relate to the task of anomaly detection.
+There are very few approaches that, similar to DSVDD discussed before, realize the AD task by directly minimizing an anomaly score, rather than sample reconstruction error, during the training phase.
+Although DSVDD has shown superior performance to other algorithms on several AD tasks, it suffers from the hypersphere collapse problem.
+Examining DSVDD loss, shown below, can be beneficial for understanding this issue: